- Christian Education

 - The Discipline of Study is to study the Holy Scriptures regularly and the teachings of the Church, to attain a better understanding of how to follow Chris and bring others into his kingdom; and

 - The Discipline of Service is to make continuous efforts, week by week, to bring others nearer to Christ.

-Brothers are also active in numerous ministries at St. John’s including assisting with church buildings and grounds maintenance, managing the acolyte program, lay Eucharistic visits, ministering communion, helping with the Christmas Bazaar, lectionary reading and leading Youth Fellowship events.
+Brothers are also active in numerous ministries at St. John’s including assisting with maintenance of the church buildings and grounds, support for the ECW Christmas Bazaar, managing the acolyte program, lay Eucharistic visits, ministering communion, helping with the various dinners held during the year, participating in the Lector Group, supporting Cornerstone food and clothing outreach and leading Youth Fellowship events.

 We welcome all men of St. John’s to join us.
 Just ask one of our members about our group or drop by one of our monthly meetings this year.